Arlington

 clusters, and depending on the conditions, maybe even a nebula or two.
 Light

-- August 2nd (8:00pm): The Moon is a little over half full (a waxing, gibbous
+- July 25th (8:15pm): The Moon is mostly full (a waxing, gibbous

 phase) and will make a great sight in any telescope or binoculars.
 We'll look